ISL 2020-21: ATK Mohun Bagan's Roy Krishna bags the Golden Ball award | Goal.com

 Having won the ISL in his first season with ATK last season where the 33-year-old had scored 15 times and registered six assists but missed out on the Golden Boot award to Nerijus Valskis.
 This season, losing the final 2-1 against Mumbai City FC, Krishna once again finished second to FC Goa's Igor Angulo in the race to the Golden Boot.

 The Fijian scored first 10 times this season including five winners that came against the likes of Kerala Blasters twice, Odisha, FC Goa and Jamshedpur.
-He also scored in both the Kolkata derbies against East Bengal.
+He also scored in both the Kolkata derby games against East Bengal.

 Krishna had previously won the New Zealand Football Championship (NZFC) Golden Boot in 2012-13 (12 goals, with Waitakere United), and the A-League Golden Boot in 2018-19 (18 goals, with Wellington Phoenix) in his senior football career.